geudde/attic-chest/pages/03.season-2/07.meeting-19/12.doubt/docs.md

 But when the Cherub certainly arrives
 &emsp;Like Phoebus bursting from a radiant cloud;
 Eftsoons away the hellish troop he drives
-&emsp;And all the Terrors of that cursed croud
+&emsp;And all the Terrors of that cursed crowd
 And now he sings and leaps and laughs aloud
 &emsp;To find an Antient friend his fancied foe
 And of his presence not a little proud